bitcoin-dot-org/developer.bitcoin.org/reference/rpc/importaddress.rst

 If you have the full public key, you should call importpubkey instead of this.

+Hint: use importmulti to import more than one address.

 Note: If you import a non-standard raw script in hex form, outputs sending to it will be treated as change, and not show up in many RPCs.

+Note: Use "getwalletinfo" to query the scanning progress.

 Argument #1 - address
 ~~~~~~~~~~~~~~~~~~~~~